ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## ON TO CODING

-Now, we will start to add code.
+Now, we'll start to add code.
 While we do that, we'll examine what is happening, step-by-step.

-### We Will Be Implementing the [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) Protocol
+### We'll Be Implementing the [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) Protocol

 This means that we'll be doing a couple of things:

-1. We will create a computed override of a [stored property](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L104) that stores an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), and assign it to the superclass stored property (already prepared for it).
+1. We'll create a computed override of a [stored property](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L104) that stores an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), and assign it to the superclass stored property (already prepared for it).

-    That property is "typeless," so it will need to be cast, in order to be useful in the future.

-    It is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
-It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing the Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
-I like my SDKs to hide as much stuff as possible.

-    It should also be noted that this is a **strong** reference.
-This is important.
-The `CB`*`XXX`*`Manager` instance needs to be kept around, after instantiation.

-2. We will create an extension of the [`ITCB_SDK_Central`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130) class, adding several methods to provide conformance to the [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) protocol.
+2. We'll create an extension of the [`ITCB_SDK_Central`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130) class, adding several methods to provide conformance to the [`CBCentralManagerDelegate`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) protocol.

     What this means, is that the [`ITCB_SDK_Central`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130) class will be set up to "catch" messages from our instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), and act on them.

 ### STEP ONE: Instantiating the [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager)

-The first thing that we will do, is add the following code, just below the static variables:
+The first thing that we'll do, is add the following code, just below the static variables:

     extension ITCB_SDK_Central {
         override var _managerInstance: Any! {